sankalp1999/Image_Captioning_Without_Attention/README.md

 It can identify the boat and people .

-## References
+## References and Acknowledgement

 I referred various blogposts and some Youtube videos for learning.
-Although, I did this project and Show, Attend and Tell to get better at implementation and apply the concepts I learnt in the [deeplearning.ai](http://deeplearning.ai) specialization.
+I did this project and Show, Attend and Tell to get better at implementation and apply the concepts I learnt in the [deeplearning.ai](http://deeplearning.ai) specialization.
+Facebook's Pytorch DL framework,forum and kaggle kernels made this possible.

 [blog](https://towardsdatascience.com/image-captioning-with-keras-teaching-computers-to-describe-pictures-c88a46a311b8)